12. Data frames#

 .

-Named lists are amongst other candidates for a meaningful conversion.
-Consider an example list where each element is a vector of the same length as the other ones:
+Named lists are amongst other aspirants to a meaningful conversion.
+Consider an example list where all elements are vectors of the same length:

 (l <- Map(